Anapa Airport: Post-Soviet history

 In June 2017, at Anapa Airport, the new terminal began its work.
 The new terminal was built so that in case of the weather, construction or other reasons, Anapa will officially serve Sochi International Airport during FIFA-2018.

+Since the start of the Russian invasion of Ukraine on February 24, 2022, all civilian flights to and from the airport have been indefinitely suspended.